 We are dedicated to making yoga accessible to everyone.
-To address the needs for those who experience arthritis and other kinds of chronic pain, we are hosting a special 8-week series with Nitika Achalam, one of PYR’s Board Members and one of our newest Ambassadors.
+To address the needs for those who experience arthritis and other kinds of chronic pain, we are hosting a second session of Yoga for Arthritis and Chronic Pain with Nitika Achalam, one of PYR’s Board Members and one of our newest Ambassadors.

 Nitika has experienced chronic pain throughout her life.
 Despite her pain, she has been able sustain a healthy lifestyle and experienced healing through yoga.
 Not only has Nitika found yoga to be a powerful way to enhance her quality of life, but she is able to share these tools with others.
 Nitika has her RYT-500 hr, been teaching yoga for over 16 years and has a background in Yoga for Arthritis.
 Hear what she has to say about yoga and chronic pain and the ways it can enhance your quality of life.
 We hope you leave with some tools that are useful to you!

 How and when did you first begin practicing yoga?